hlandau/service/.github/README.md

 Use with systemd
 ----------------

-Here is an example systemd unit file with privilege dropping and auto-restart:
+Here is an example systemd unit file with privilege dropping and auto-restart, assuming that your application forwards command line flags of the form `.service.foo=bar` as corresponding fields in the `Config` structure:

     [Unit]
     Description=short description of the daemon